docupike/docs/CONTRIBUTING.md

 The content is written in plain text using the common markdown syntax with extensions:

--   [Admonition][adminition] for block-styled side content (notes, tips, warnings, etc.)
+-   [Admonition][admonition] for block-styled side content (notes, tips, warnings, etc.)
 -   [CodeHilite][codehilite] for syntax highlighting
 -   [Metadata][metadata] for meta data (good for accessibility and SEO)

 ### Git and GitHub

 To organize the content we use Git which is a distributed version control system (DVCS).
 This allows us to track each change.
-The main goal of Git is to support software developers in their daily business but it is pretty useful for writing documentation as well.
+The main goal of Git is to support software developers in their daily business but to be pretty useful for writing documentation as well.
 Our credo is: "Everything as code"

 Our hosting platform for this project is GitHub.